saflo76/shellkit/README.md

 days from then, sending to the output the lines from Jan 1st to 9th as suitable to discard.

-``sk-prune-dates`` offers 4 filtering modes, from trivial to smarter one:
+``sk-prune-dates`` offers 4 filtering methods, from trivial to smarter one:
 - **Time window**:\
 Any date within time window **T** is kept.
 - **Dates count**:\